Mount Timpanogos Winter Safety

 Yes, You Will Die

 Avalanche photo at Aspen GroveThere are many things to do on Mount Timpanogos during the winter that are relatively safe: downhill skiing at the Sundance Mountain Resort; cross country skiing at the Sundance Nordic Center, the Aspen Grove Family Camp, or along the Little Mill trail in American Fork Canyon; or snowshoeing near trailheads.
 However, there are also things to do on Timp during the winter that are very dangerous.
 Going high on the mountain without the proper gear and training is the one of them.
 Mt.
 Timpanogos gets cold, and will freeze you if you aren’t bundled up.
 However, most people know to bundle up to avoid hypothermia.
 Many people, though, either don’t realize that Timp routinely releases massive avalanches, or they figure they’ll just roll the dice and hope they avoid one.
 You are going to die.
 If you prefer that to happen late in your life, don’t go high on the mountain in the winter without first having gotten a beacon, probe, and shovel, taken at least an Avalanche 1 course and a Rescue course, and regularly studied the Utah Avalanche Center’s avalanche forecasts.
+Make sure that your travel partners have done so as well; someone needs to know how to find you under the snow, and dig you out.
 Also, don’t assume that staying off avalanche prone slopes will keep you safe—you need to beware of runout zones as well.
 The photo on the right, from the Utah Avalanche Center’s web site, provides an educational example of that fact.
 It is of a naturally released avalanche that dropped for thousands of feet off of Elk Point before running out across the flats by Aspen Grove.

 There are a number of books on Wasatch ski touring, and there are various ski touring-specific maps, to give you ideas about where to go.
 If you run across the Facebook page created to allow local backcountry skiers to partner up for trips, you’ll notice that you can’t even join that group unless you’ve completed formal avalanche training.
 Because no one wants to die because of someone else’s cluelessness.